chromylcl/javascript-self-notes/JS-BTS.md

-1. High level
+1. High level:
 Its a high level programming language as it does not require to manage resource manually for the developer as in case of C.
-2. Garbage-collected
+2. Garbage-collected:
 Cleaning the memory so we dont have to.
-3. Interpreted or just-in-time compiled conversion of Human code to machine code is done in JS engine.
+3. Interpreted or just-in-time compiled: conversion of Human code to machine code is done in JS engine.

-4. Multi-paradigm
+4. Multi-paradigm:
 **Paradigm** : An approach and mindset of structuring code, which will direct your coding style and technique. such as:
 - procedural programming
 - Object-oriented-programming (OOP)
 - FUNDAMENTAL PROGRAMING (FP)
 -
-5. Prototype-based object-oriented
+5. Prototype-based object-oriented:
   <img width="623" height="432" alt="image" src="https://github.com/user-attachments/assets/0a889470-4068-4a40-9162-39f497eb24ee" />

-6. First-class functions
+6. First-class functions:
 -> In a language with **first-class-functions**,functions are simply treated as variables.
 We can pass them into other functions, and return them from functions.

-7. Dynamic
+7. Dynamic:
 -> Dynamically typed language:
    - No datatype definitions.
 Types become known at runtime.
    - Data type of variable is automatically changed (reinterpretetion).

-8. Single-threaded
+8. Single-threaded:
 <img width="578" height="413" alt="image" src="https://github.com/user-attachments/assets/ed971fac-fbea-4a4f-8db4-272756f8c97b" />